^

 • inflammatory diseases of the brain and its membranes (encephalitis, meningitis, arachnoiditis);

-• common acute and chronic infections.
+• general acute and chronic infections.

-The causes of the development of retrobulbar neuritis are the same as those of the intrabulbar, to which a descending infection joins with diseases of the brain and its membranes.
-In recent years, one of the most common causes of this form of neuritis of the optic nerve have become demyelinating diseases of the nervous system and multiple sclerosis.
-Although the latter does not belong to the true inflammatory processes, in the whole world ophthalmological literature, lesions of the visual organ in this disease are described in the section devoted to retrobulbar neuritis, since the clinical manifestations of optic nerve lesions in multiple sclerosis are characteristic of retrobulbar neuritis.
+The causes of retrobulbar neuritis are the same as those of intrabulbar neuritis, to which descending infection is added in diseases of the brain and its membranes.
+In recent years, one of the most common causes of this form of optic neuritis has become demyelinating diseases of the nervous system and multiple sclerosis.
+Although the latter does not belong to true inflammatory processes, in all world ophthalmological literature, damage to the organ of vision in this disease is described in the section devoted to retrobulbar neuritis, since clinical manifestations of optic nerve damage in multiple sclerosis are characteristic of retrobulbar neuritis.

 Symptoms of retrobulbar neuritis.
 There are three forms of retrobulbar neuritis - peripheral, axial and transversal.